 Notice of Proposed Sale of Tenant’s Left Behind Possessions (Commercial Property)

-This Notice of Proposed Sale of Tenant’s Left Behind Possessions (Commercial Property) is designed to be used when a business tenant leaves items at a property after expiry of its lease.
+This Notice of Proposed Sale of Tenant’s Left Behind Possessions (Commercial Property) is designed to be used when a business tenant leaves items at a property after

 In those circumstances, the law does not permit a landlord to assume that the tenant has abandoned the goods.
-The landlord may not sell or otherwise dispose of the goods, and has a legal duty not to deliberately or recklessly damage or destroy them.
+The landlord may not sell or otherwise dispose of the

 Landlords will not wish to be burdened with keeping the goods indefinitely, especially if they take up space and prevent the property from being re-let.
 The Torts (Interference with Goods Act 1977 (“TIGA”) provides a special procedure whereby, once the landlord has sent a notice pursuant to Section 12 of TIGA to the tenant, the landlord has a right to sell the goods.